-Enterprises need to ensure some level of security, privacy, compliance, and performance.
+Enterprises need to ensure a significant level of security, privacy, compliance, and performance.
 These processes are very complex and time-consuming.
 Problems frequently emerge with data incompatibility or lack of trust.
-How can blockchain help in such situations?
+How can Hyperledger Fabric help in such situations?

 Blockchain is a distributed, decentralized public ledger.
 To picture it, it can be described as a constantly growing list of transactions stored on devices on the network called nodes.
 Cryptographic protocols connect the nodes and keep transactions confidential.

 All the data on the blockchain network is visible to users, and each is responsible for their actions.
 Data is immutable and not controlled by one central authority.
 But what happens when we want to use blockchain for business so that we need to certificate authorities and control who is in our network, and we want to keep all our data confidential from the outside world?
 One thing is for sure – in such a case, a public blockchain network won’t be suitable; you need a private network.
 To create blockchain applications meeting the above requirements, it’s best to use enterprise blockchain platforms.